 How investigators interpret impact angles and visible damage?

-Examiners examine impact angles and open damage.
+Examiners thoroughly examine impact angles and superficial damage.
 The impact angle helps to establish direction and relative velocity.
 Crush profiles (deformation patterns) indicate the direction and magnitude of force.
 They equate impact marks with statements and car resting positions.
 Angle and position are more important than surface damage.

 The role of crash reconstruction experts

 Crash reconstructionists use training in physics and engineering to scientifically explain how an accident happened.
 Their reports influence insurance and legal outcomes.
 These experts scientifically analyze skid marks, debris, and impact zones to reconstruct events.
-Hire a crash reconstruction expert if fault is disputed or injuries are serious.
-Their input strengthens your case.
+You or your Sacramento car accident lawyer should hire a credentialed local crash reconstruction expert if fault is disputed or injuries are serious, as their official inputs will greatly strengthen the other evidence in your case.

 Legal and financial implications of fault